rdagumampan/elasticsearch-windows-server-cookbook/Windows server setup.md

 3. Instrument your code using much more sophisticated commercial tools like Application Insights, AppDynamics, New Relic.
 4. Pickup from community like Elasticsearch + Logstash + Kibana (ELK).

-While we are evaluating AppInsights and AppDynamics at enterprise level, I can't can't wait before something gets signed.
-We got to do something as our services grows every sprint.
+While we are evaluating AppInsights and AppDynamics at enterprise level, I can't wait before something gets signed.
+We got to do something as our services grows every sprint and it's disturbance managing logs from several servers.
 We are moving to ELK.

 Objectives
 ------

 The purpose of this entry is to give you a defintive guide in setting up your Elasticsearch+Logstach+KIbana (ELK) stack on an on-premise servers including my preferred open source plugins and management tools.
-The guide will not cover securing your nodes and using commercial tools like x-pack, sematext as I think they deserve another entry.
+This guide does not cover securing your nodes and using commercial tools like x-pack, sematext as I think they deserve another entry.

 In summary, we will:
-1. Setup ELK stack
+1. Setup an ELK stack on on-premise server
-2. Setup plugins and management tools (Head, HQ, curator, esix)
+2. Setup management tools and kibana plugins (Head, HQ, curator, esix)
-3. Dry-run with demo .NET application/service
+3. Dry-run with small C#/.NET application/service
 4. Backup log data (WIP)
 5. Clean-up old log data (WIP)
 6. Recommend further reading